-As part of I2RS information modeling, clear rules should be specified for how the parent class and subclass can relate; for example, what changes a subclass can make to its parent?
+As part of I2RS information modeling, clear rules should be specified for how the parent class and subclass can relate; for example, what changes can a subclass make to its parent?
 The description of such rules should be done so that it can apply across data modeling tools until the I2RS data modeling language is selected.

-6.4.5.1.1.
+6.4.5.2.
 Managing Variation: Optionality

 I2RS Information Models must be clear about what aspects are optional.
 For instance, must an instance of a class always contain a particular data field X?
 If so, must the client provide a value for X when creating the object or is there a well-defined default value?
-From the Routing Element perspective, in the above example, is support of X required so that values for X can be accepted and processed?
-If not, how does the I2RS client determine whether the I2RS agent can accept and apply values for X?
+From the Routing Element perspective, in the above example, each Information model should provide information that: